mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 The device model serves as an intermediate between devices and cloud services.
 Since it describes the device in an abstract way, it does not contain protocol bindings.
 Rather it defines the commonalities of a device, which are available for all connected cloud services:

-All devices contain metadata, attributes (properties) and actions.
+All devices contain metadata, properties and actions.

 ### Metadata